mauer/xmidictrl/docs/README.md

 [CLion](https://www.jetbrains.com/clion/) for the development of XMidiCtrl.

 ## License
-XMidiCtrl is written by Marco Auer and release under the MIT License.
+XMidiCtrl is written by Marco Auer and released under the GNU Affero General Public License .

 &copy; 2021 Marco Auer